justeslam/offsec2/notes/windows_enumeration.md

 # Attempt to resolve SPN's IP
 > nslookup.exe web04.corp.com # Typically located in C:\Tools\
 # Enumerate ACEs, filtering on an identity
 > Get-ObjectAcl -Identity stephanie # Look for AD Rights, SIDs.
-SID2 has AD Rights to SID1
+SID has AD Rights to SID
 # Convert SIDs to domain object name
 > Convert-SidToName S-1-5-21-1987370270-658905905-1781884369-1104
 # Clean output, look for all users with General All Rights for either a user or group object, can change permissions and change their passwords if user